MODx Snippet FAQ

 If (expression1) is true, the code evalates to (expression2), if (expression 1) is false, the code evaluates to (expression 3).

-Since the use may or may not have set a particular snippet parameter, it's good practice to check and handle things either way.
+Since the use may or may not have set a particular snippet property, it's good practice to check and handle things either way.

-The isset() function checks to see if the parameter is set and, most of the time, the line can be read this way:
+The isset() function checks to see if the property is set and, most of the time, the line can be read this way:

-Is the parameter set?
+Is the property set?
 If yes, use it: if no, use the default value;

 Example:

-Another version of this uses the empty() function to see if the parameter is set:
+Another version of this uses the empty() function to see if the property is set:

 How should I include files in a snippet?